stanlou/secure-survey/README.md

   - `surveyDbId`: Extracted from the referenced `survey`.
   - `answerData`: Extracted from `answer`.
   - `surveyData`: Extracted from the referenced `survey`.
-- `nullifier`: Ensures the user submits only one response.
+- `nullifier`: Ensures the user submits only one response per survey.
 - `isSurvey`: `Bool(false)` to indicate this action is for an answer.

 ---